AI CAPABILITY • LANDSCAPE

 Claude models

 Anthropic leads in both capability and safety.
 Claude models excel at nuanced reasoning, coding, and agentic work — operating autonomously across complex multi-step tasks.
-Claude Code, their agentic terminal environment, supports skills-based orchestration, MCP tool integration, and agent teams that coordinate in parallel.
+Claude Code alone generates $2.5B ARR, contributing to Anthropic's $19B ARR (closing fast on OpenAI's $25B).
+Claude Code supports skills-based orchestration, MCP tool integration, and agent teams that coordinate in parallel.

 Examples: Claude Opus 4.6, Claude 4.5 Sonnet, Claude 4.5 Haiku